kyle-ngyn/League-of-Legends-Build-Finder/README.md

 * Selenium
 Does everything I wanted to do, but found it to be significantly slower at loading a webpage than Playwright.

+* NamedTuple
+A "Player" was originally a class, but it didn't really need to be since its only method was to print out its information.
+A NamedTuple is just slightly less overhead.

 ## Difficulties

 * Speed